Sacramento River water near Bend California

 If the Upper Sac is too high, crowded, or hot, pivot to the McCloud for a more access-managed canyon trout day or to Hat Creek if you need steadier technical water with a less reactive flow story.

-Dunsmuir corridor
+Dunsmuir area

 The practical base for parks, roadside access, food, lodging, and quick flow checks.